photoprism/photoprism-docs/docs/getting-started/docker-compose.md

   - "~/friends:/photoprism/originals/friends"
   - "/media/photos:/photoprism/originals/media"
 ```

+!!! attention ""
+    Make sure there is enough disk space available and verify file system permissions before starting to index:
+    The *originals* folder must be readable, while *storage* must be readable and writeable.

 The *import* folder points to `~/Import` by default, so that you can easily access it.
 If you don't need this feature, e.g. because you manage all files manually or